PriyankaGeeta/Eye-Exercise/index.md

 ### How to Run:

-You can download the ZIP file by clicking the CODE from the  [Eye-Exercise Github Repository] https://github.com/PriyankaGeeta/Eye-Exercise.
+You can download the ZIP file by clicking the CODE from the  [Eye-Exercise Github Repository](https://github.com/PriyankaGeeta/Eye-Exercise).
 Double click on the Index.html file and run that in your browser.

 ### Roadmap of future improvements: